z88dk/z88dk/libsrc/_DEVELOPMENT/driver/block/readme.txt

 code (this set of base classes) and the code specializing for a specific device is small and only needs to implement a few simple requests.

-The block device drivers are divided into different levels.
-Each level offers different feature/size compromises.
-All levels are available to each target machine and the intention is the user can choose what feature set he needs for his program by selecting the appropriate level at compile time.

-* Level 0

-* Level 1